We cats do not acknowledge them, because they are but sprites.

 A big paw come down on my head, not hard, but very heavy, and pushed my chin into the earth.

-And a soft voice, not much more than a kitling’s, sayt, “So, my young teller of tales, here we are together.”
+And a soft voice, little more than a kitling’s, sayt, “So, my young teller of tales, here we are together.”